devops329/devops/instruction/jestBasics/jestBasics.md

 [Jest configuration docs](https://jestjs.io/docs/configuration)

 You may have noticed that you didn't have to import the Jest dependencies or specify where your test files were in order for the tests to run.
-That is because when Jest runs it analyzes all of the project paths and looks for files that match a regex pattern of `**/?(*.)+(spec|test).[tj]s?(x)`.
+That is because when Jest runs it analyzes all the project paths and looks for files that match a regex pattern of `**/?(*.)+(spec|test).[tj]s?(x)`.
 When it finds those files, it runs them in an environment where the Jest code is already loaded.

 You can override the default configuration for Jest by adding a `jest.config.json` file to your project.
 In that file you can specify options such as a different regex pattern for matching tests, making the output verbose, collecting coverage, and automatically generating mocks.

 Here is a configuration file that tests jest to collect coverage information and output verbose information.
 Everything looks great.
-All the tests are passing and you have 100% coverage.
+All the tests are passing, and you have 100% coverage.

 ```json
 {